sycombs/OfficialFortranFanclub_YoureAllFired/README.md

 1. Clone the repo and run python3 Host.py to initialize the game.

-2. For Co-op, run Host.py, select option 2, then run player2.py.
+2. For Co-op, run Host.py, select option 2, then run player2.py on your second device.

+3. For Versus, run Host.py, select option 3, then run player2.py on your second device

 **Warning**
 This game will not run on versions of python less than 3.6